-pyPcazip is a suite of software tools written in Python for compression and analysis of MD simulation data, in particular ensembles of trajectories. pyPcazip is MPI parallelized and is specific to PCA-based investigations of MD trajectories and supports a wide variety of trajectory file formats (based on the capabilities of the underlying MDTraj package ). pyPcazip can take one or many input MD trajectory files and convert them into a highly compressed, HDF5-based pcz format with insignificant loss of information.
+pyPcazip52 is a suite of software tools written in Python for compression and analysis of MD simulation data, in particular ensembles of trajectories. pyPcazip is MPI parallelized and is specific to PCA-based investigations of MD trajectories and supports a wide variety of trajectory file formats (based on the capabilities of the underlying MDTraj package20). pyPcazip can take one or many input MD trajectory files and convert them into a highly compressed, HDF5-based pcz format with insignificant loss of information.
 However, the package does not support general purpose analysis.

-In situ analysis is an approach to execute analysis simultaneously with the running MD simulation so that I/O bottlenecks are mitigated .
-Malakar et al. studied the scalability challenges of time and space shared modes of analyzing large-scale MD simulations through a topology-aware mapping for simulation and analysis using the LAMMPS code.
-Similarly, Taufer and colleagues presented their own framework for in situ analysis, which is based on the fast on-the-fly calculation of metadata that characterizes protein substructures via maximum eigenvalues of distance matrices.
+In situ analysis is an approach to execute analysis simultaneously with the running MD simulation so that I/O bottlenecks are mitigated ^{53,54}.
+Malakar et al. 53 studied the scalability challenges of time and space shared modes of analyzing large-scale MD simulations through a topologyaware mapping for simulation and analysis using the LAMMPS code.
+Similarly, Taufer and colleagues 54 presented their own framework for in situ analysis, which is based on the fast on-the-fly calculation of metadata that characterizes protein substructures via maximum eigenvalues of distance matrices.
 These metadata are used to index trajectory frames and enable targeted analysis of trajectory subsets.
 Both studies provide important ideas and approaches towards moving towards online-analysis in conjunction with a running simulation but are limited in generality.

 All of the above frameworks provide tools for parallel analysis of MD trajectories.
+These frameworks, however, tend to fall short in providing parallelism in the context of a general and flexible library for the analysis of MD trajectories.
 Although straggler tasks are a common challenge arising in parallel analysis and are well-known in the data analysis community (see Section 2.1), there is, to our knowledge, little discussion about this problem in the biomolecular simulation community.
-Our own experience with a MapReduce approach in MDAnalysis suggested that stragglers might be a somewhat under-appreciated problem.
+Our own experience with a MapReduce approach in MDAnalysis23 suggested that stragglers might be a somewhat under-appreciated problem.
 Therefore, in the present work we want to better understand requirements for efficient parallel analysis of MD trajectories in MDAnalysis, but to also provide more general guidance that could benefit developments in other libraries inside and outside of the scope of analysis of MD simulations.